k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 <web>

-# Schema's Tables Highlighting
+# Schema Tables' Highlighting

 When maintaining large logical units with many tables, it becomes difficult to understand and manage a complex schema.
-The Tables Highlighting feature enables to highlight some of the tables and bring then into focus.
+The Tables' Highlighting feature enables to highlight some of the tables and bring then into focus.